chaoticsoooul/chaoticsoooul/README.md

   built game logic on top of the prototype and created product demos
 - <a href="https://tec.hku.hk/startups-directory/">**MetaVisions**</a> | **VR & AI Powered Wellness Start-up** | 2023

-  developed a product demo that can be previewed with Oculus
+  developed a VR manifestation experience prototype

   <br>